 During my time as an art teacher and when I ran my own company providing art workshops in school, the phrase I came across in every classroom I visited was, ‘I can’t draw’.
-After phrase was uttered, the child would often produce little, or create with such little interest nothing was created.
+After the phrase was uttered, the child would often produce little, or draw with such little interest nothing was created.
 Or they simply give up.
 I found this very depressing, but my attitude was not to accept it.
-My attitude was, if you can hold a pencil, you can draw!
+My opinion was, if you can hold a pencil, you can draw!
 The two videos shown opposite, should be shown to any child who utters the dreaded phrase, ‘I can’t draw’.
 The reasons are as follows:

 Each Child produces Unique Drawings

 The reason children and adults claim they can’t draw is twofold; lack of confidence and what I refer to as the ‘comparison syndrome’.
 I can’t draw like him or her (or insert any artist you care to name), therefore I am useless.
 As I explain in the video, if you look at Andy Warhol’s drawings compared to Picasso, Rembrandt etc, his work looks positively child like.
 Yet he became successful and very rich.
 The point is, his drawings were unique, and that is what made them special.

 I’ve mentioned to children many times, ‘there is no one in the world that draws like you do’.
 Do you want to, ‘be a useless, pathetic individual who can’t even draw a line?’
 Or do you want to say, ‘WOW, no one in the world draws like I do, that’s brilliant!’
 There is only one of those responses that I accept.